 - 4.07 percent APY on the first $500 (0.02 percent APY on balances $500.01 or more)

 You’ll need to meet certain criteria to be eligible to open an account at BECU.
 Living, working, worshiping or going to school in Washington state or select Idaho counties are some ways.
-Also, living or working in select counties in Oregon or belonging to other certain associations are other ways to meet the eligibility requirements.
+Also, living or working in select counties in Oregon or belonging to certain associations are other ways to be eligible.

 Best for older teenagers